Louisville Truck Accident Lawyer

 Free Consultation & No Fee Guarantee

-You don’t pay unless we win your Kentucky truck accident case!
+You don’t pay unless we are successful with your Kentucky truck accident case!
 Call now: (502) 584-9511

-After Your Louisville KY Truck Accident
+After Your Louisville, KY, Truck Accident

 If you’re not sure how to start your truck accident case, or you have questions, contact an attorney.
 The Schafer Law Office can answer your questions and help you with those critical details.
 For example, one of the most important pieces in your case is the evidence.
-Unfortunately, trucks are often just passing through on their way to their destinations and evidence can quickly disappear.
+Unfortunately, trucks are often just passing through on their way to their destinations, and evidence can quickly disappear.
 That’s why you and your attorney need to act quickly.

 Here’s a truck accident checklist of things you could do at the accident scene.
-Only do these if you are able and it does not put you in danger:
+Only do these if you are able, and it does not put you in danger:

 • Call 9-1-1 and report the accident.